 16. Joaquin Phoenix’s Joker

-Joaquin Phoenix’s Joker came out just before Halloween in 2019, so this costume made a strong debut last year.
+Joaquin Phoenix’s Joker came out just before Halloween in 2019, so this costume made a strong debut that year.
 But the film went on to win all sorts of awards and has reached icon status, so it’s still a timely (and visually interesting) pick.

 17. Crysta from Fern Gully